|

 Note:

-The general filter changes are applied to all pages within the portal.
+The changes to the general filter apply to all pages within the portal.

 The filter criteria can be changed in any relevant context.